fontforge/fontforge.github.io/en-US/downloads/mac.md

 #### Screen Size Problems

-If the UI appears very big or very small, you can change that because the UI is scalable.
+If the UI appears very big or very small, you can change the way the UI is sized.

 1. quit FontForge and X11
 2. with your text editor, open `/Applications/FontForge.app/Contents/Resources/opt/local/share/fontforge/pixmaps/resources`